AlvaroRosado/event-driven-kafka-messenger-transport/README.md

 # Symfony Kafka Messenger Transport

-A custom transport for Symfony Messenger specifically designed to work with Apache Kafka as an event streaming platform, not just as a traditional message queue.
+A custom transport for Symfony Messenger specifically designed to work with Apache Kafka as an event streaming platform.

 ## Why another Kafka transport?

-Existing packages for Kafka + Symfony Messenger are often outdated or don't cover advanced event streaming use cases.
+Existing packages for Kafka + Symfony Messenger are outdated or don't cover advanced event streaming use cases.
 This transport is designed for:

-- **Event Streaming**: Optimized for real-time event flows, not just message queuing
+- **Event Streaming**: Optimized for real-time event flows
 - **Flexibility**: Granular configuration for producers and consumers
 - **Simplicity**: Automatic JSON serialization without additional configuration
 - **Multi-topic**: Produce to multiple topics with a single configuration

-## Key Features

-### Multi-topic with single configuration
-Produce the same message to different topics simultaneously, ideal for distributed event architectures.

-### 📋 Global and specific configuration
-Define base configurations for all transports and customize each one according to specific needs.

-### Flexible event flows
-A transport can consume from one topic and produce to a completely different one, enabling complex processing pipelines.

-### Automatic JSON serialization
-Without needing to create custom serializers, automatically handles conversion between PHP objects and JSON.

-### Advanced Stamp system
-Granular control over metadata, partition keys, and custom headers.

-### Event Streaming with multiple message types
-Allows multiple message types in the same topic, using the routing system to selectively process only the events you need.
-Messages not included in routing are automatically committed, enabling complex event streaming scenarios.
+- **Selective Consumption**: Consume specific event types from topics containing multiple event types

 ## Installation